 Use pieces of glass, broken tile, or other found objects to make your backsplash into a piece of art.
 Why let the mosaic artists have all the fun?
 Come up with an original design and grout your backsplash into a permanent art installation.
 This is a unique option for creative DIYers.

 Marble adds a touch of elegance wherever it is placed.
-If you have a faux or even a real marble basin, or marble countertops in the kitchen, complement them with a marble backsplash.
+You can use real or faux marble.
+Complement a marble basin and countertop with a marble backsplash.
 Choose between marble tile or large marble slabs.
 The tiles are often highlighted with metal or mother-of-pearl to add contrast and depth.

 Marble is beautiful but porous.
 That means it absorbs liquids.
 Seal it after installation, and always wipe it clean immediately.
-It may not be the best choice in a kitchen where high-spatter foods are cooked regularly.
+It may not be the best choice in a kitchen where high-spatter or staining foods and spices are used regularly.

-If you want to update your backsplash but are on a budget, plywood may be the wood material for you.
+If you want to update your backsplash but are on a budget, plywood may be the material for you.
 Simply paint it your color of choice.
 Be sure to waterproof it with sealer and use the correct grade of wood.
-Don’t use pressure-treated wood.
+Don’t use pressure-treated wood indoors.

 A painted plywood backsplash can give you an industrial look if painted a dark color.
 Should you use a neutral or lighter tone, it also works for a cozy or rustic backsplash.